6 Best Skillshare Alternatives In 2025 (Students & Teachers)

 • It is entirely based on the Skillshare domain, so you do not have the provision to market your courses.

-However, other platforms on the internet provide better revenue to teachers and also have accreditations and certificates of completion for students.
 There are also free alternatives that I have included in the list for you to look at.

-Top 7 Skillshare Alternatives (April 2024)
+Top 6 Skillshare Alternatives

-Udemy
+1. Udemy

 Skillshare Alternative Udemy

-1. Offers valid accreditations and certificate of course completion.
+Offers valid accreditations and certificate of course completionPrices are higher than Skillshare

-2. It has a more extensive collection of courses for different users.
+It has a more extensive collection of courses for different usersNo of the courses are limited to low-tier plans

-Udemy Pricing: Personal Plans start at $20/month, while team plans start at $30/month, billed annually or monthly.
+• Team plans start at $30/month, billed annually or monthly.

-Coursera
+2. Coursera

 Skillshare Alternative Coursera

-2. Courses on Coursera are typically structured as multi-week programs with graded assignments and quizzes.
+Courses are typically structured as multi-week programs with graded assignments and quizzesA limited number of courses compared to Skillshare

-3. You can join Coursera for Free.
+You can join Coursera for Free

-Kajabi
+3. Kajabi

 Kajabi is an all-in-one platform for creating, marketing, and selling online courses, memberships, and digital products.
 It has been made so that teachers can earn from what they post online.